GoogleCloudPlatform/community/tutorials/dnssec-cloud-dns-domains/index.md

 -   already own (or are an administrator for) a domain,

--   have access to a delegated Google Cloud DNS managed zone that is authoritative for that domain, and
+-   have access to the delegated Google Cloud DNS managed zone serving that domain, and

 -   have [enabled DNSSEC signing][3] for that managed zone.

 [3]: https://cloud.google.com/dns/dnssec

-You also need an online account with the domain registrar (or credentials to request them to add or remove DS records from the TLD registry).
+You also need an online account with the domain registrar for the domain.
+For domain registrars without online accounts, you should be in the domain's WHOIS contact list.

 ### Domain registrar account

-If you are unsure which domain registrar is responsible for a domain, you can use the `whois` command line tool (see below) or do a whois lookup at [GWhois.org][4] ([example][5]).
-The domain may have been registered through a reseller; check the WHOIS results for reseller information and if one is listed, check the domain registrar-specific instructions in this tutorial for both the domain registrar and the reseller.
+If you aren't sure which domain registrar handles a domain, use the whois command line tool (see below) or use [GWhois.org][4] ([example][5]).
+Check the WHOIS results for reseller information.
+If there is a reseller, check both the reseller and the domain registrar for specific instructions in this tutorial.

 [4]: https://gwhois.org/
 [5]: https://gwhois.org/dns-example.info+dns